UstymUkhman/vite-plugin-glsl/README.md

   exclude: undefined,          // Glob pattern, or array of glob patterns to ignore
   warnDuplicatedImports: true, // Warn if the same chunk was imported multiple times
   defaultExtension: 'glsl',    // Shader suffix when no extension is specified
-  compress: false,             // Compress output shader code
+  compress: false,             // Compress output shader code and remove comments
   watch: true,                 // Recompile shader on change
   root: '/'                    // Directory for root imports })